 The “Application Preferences” dialog can be accessed via the pulldown menu (Edit→Preferences).
 This dialog lets you set application-wide settings across several categories as described below.

 These settings are basic, high level options for the Modeler.

-Use this slider to increase the size of GUI components like fonts, icons, buttons, scroll bars, etc. This features is particularly useful when running on high resolution monitors (e.g., 4K monitors on laptops).
+Use this slider to increase the size of GUI components like fonts, icons, buttons, scrollbars, etc. This feature is particularly useful when running on high-resolution monitors (e.g., 4K monitors on laptops).

 Note: The Display Scaling slider is preferable to using the operating system's tools to increase readability/usability.

 Where possible, any operation that may result in the loss of a node edit will be delayed until the user permits it to proceed.
 This feature is in place to prevent the accidental loss of carefully edited model components.

 When enabled, many of the Modeler's CPU intensive operations (like computing the model) will use all available logical CPUs.

 Note: Collision is always performed in a background thread, regardless of this setting.

 Enable this option to bypass the SpeedTree specific open dialog.

 The settings in this group control the automatic background saves used for crash recovery.